Does Tooth Decay in Baby Teeth Cause Permanent Harm?

 Why do baby teeth matter?

-Despite the misconception that losing baby teeth isn’t a problem as they are going to be lost anyway, there are several very good reasons to be concerned about cavities and the early loss of temporary (baby) teeth.
+Despite the misconception that losing baby teeth isn’t a problem as they will be lost anyway, there are several good reasons to be concerned about cavities and the early loss of temporary (baby) teeth.

 Placement and spacing.
 Temporary teeth create the spaces into which permanent teeth grow.